shenlin9/shenlin.ltd/source/_posts/Interest - 英语句型理解 - English.md

 A user with this privilege can specify any account in the DEFINER attribute of a view or stored program.
 拥有此权限的用户可以在视图或存储过程 `DEFINER` 的属性中指定任何账号

 Privileges granted for the mysql database itself can be used to change passwords and other access privilege information.
 授予 `mysql` 数据库本身的特权可以用来更改密码和其他访问特权信息。

 The FILE privilege can be abused to read into a database table any files that the MySQL server can read on the server host.

+For an account to be able to grant the PROXY privilege to other accounts, it must have a row in the proxies_priv table with With_grant set to 1 and Proxied_host and Proxied_user set to indicate the account or accounts for which the privilege can be granted.
+??? set to indicate the account 什么语法和意思

+The server performs matching of host values in account names against the client host using the value returned by the system DNS resolver for the client host name or IP address.

+The server accepts the connection only if the Host and User columns in some user table row match the client host name and user name, the client supplies the password specified in that row, and the account_locked value is 'N'.

+Nonblank authentication_string values in the user table represent encrypted passwords.
+MySQL does not store passwords in cleartext form for anyone to see.
+Rather, the password supplied by a user who is attempting to connect is encrypted (using the password hashing method implemented by the account authentication plugin).
+The encrypted password then is used during the connection process when checking whether the password is correct.
+This is done without the encrypted password ever traveling over the connection.
+最后一句
+This is done without the encrypted password ever traveling over the connection.
+???